russpv/NLP_SKUclassifier/README.md

 Unigram and bigram models are demonstrated as language model baselines.

 For the neural nets, PyTorch Dataloaders are constructed with the dictionaries that feed the neural models in batches.
-The models are comprise an embedding layer, bidirectional GRU layers, the last hidden time step is concatenated and passed to a regularizing dropout layer prior to a linear output layer.
+The models comprise an embedding layer, bidirectional GRU layers, the last hidden time step is concatenated and passed to a regularizing dropout layer prior to a linear output layer.
 Random word embedding vectors are initialized for learning during training.
 Softmax is applied during training: done with the ADAM optimizer and cross-entropy loss.

 ## Data